 The 8 Steepest Ski Runs at Alta

-Utah’s Alta Ski Area near Salt Lake City is famous for some of the deepest powder snow and challenging terrain in the west.
+Alta Ski Area near Salt Lake City is famous for some of the deepest powder snow and challenging terrain in the west.
 Many of the world’s best skiers cut their teeth at Alta, and come back to get their kicks on this classic mountain.
 It is the second oldest lift-served ski area in the west, and is still old school in many ways.
-Most famously (or notoriously) as the ski area that does not allow snowboards, Alta’s powder privilege is exclusive to skiers.
-Another throwback is that Alta does not differentiate between black diamond and double black, so the trail map alone won’t reveal the steepest of the steep, and with 35 percent of the resort’s nearly 120 named runs marked as expert, you could chase steeps all day without finding the best.
-You have to know where to go.
-Some self-proclaimed shredders will rag on Alta for being "flat," but these are the loafers who don’t know the mountain well enough, or can’t look beyond the chairlift to get the real goods.
+Alta does not differentiate between black diamond and double black, so the trail map alone won’t reveal the steepest of the steep, and with 55 percent of the resort’s nearly 116+ named runs marked as expert, you could chase steeps all day without finding the best.

-These descriptions do not boil down to exact science in calculating steepness, because there are different methods of measurement and results may vary depending on where you break out the clinometer.
-Overall average pitch and maximum pitch are two common reports for steepness, but each can tell a very different story for the same run, at Alta especially, where U-shaped glacial valleys make most runs steep at the top and gradually flatter toward the bottom.
-Therefore, average pitch tends to underestimate the pucker factor while staring down the initial drop of an Alta steep.
-This guide lists slope angle for the money sections of the highest quality runs.
+These descriptions are not scientific in calculating precise steepness or pitch, because there are different methods of measurement and results may vary depending on where you break out the clinometer.
+Average pitch tends to underestimate the pucker factor while staring down the initial drop of an Alta steep.
+So without further adieu, we present the 8 "Steepest" Runs at Alta.

 1. WEST RUSTLER AREA